confluentmedical/nitinol-design-concepts/205-advancing-fatigue-prediction/README.md

 Author's manuscript [Present and Future Approaches to Lifetime Prediction of Superelastic Nitinol](http://dx.doi.org/10.1016/j.tafmec.2017.04.001), Craig Bonsignore, Confluent Medical Technologies.
 Published in *Theoretical and Applied Fracture Mechanics (2017)*.

+This paper is based on [The Frontiers of Lifetime Prediction of Superelastic Nitinol](http://www.ecf21.eu/site/13-ecf21?start=35), originally [presented](https://s3-eu-west-1.amazonaws.com/pfigshare-u-files/5439233/ECF2123June2016NitinolFrontiersBonsignore.pdf) 23 June 2017 at ECF21, the European Conference on Fracture.
+It provides a review of current industry approaches to nitinol lifetime prediction, and introduces the volumetric and probabilistic methods discussed here in more detail, in the [Advanced Topics](/nitinol-design-concepts/#advanced-topics) series.

 ## Introduction

 Nickel-titanium, commonly known as nitinol, is a nearly equiatomic intermetallic compound of nickel and titanium.
 With suitable composition and processing, nitinol exhibits shape memory and superelastic properties related to a reversible temperature or stress induced martensite phase transition.
 For example, superelastic nitinol can be deformed to 10% strain, and recover to its original shape when the deformation force is released.
 This unusual property makes nitinol especially useful for minimally invasive medical applications, such as stents or heart valve frames, which must be inserted through a small access site and expand to a larger size at the treatment site.